GHSoyad/Bangladesh-Tourist-Information-System/README.md

 # Bangladesh-Tourist-Information-System
-Final year project.
 The project is about a web based rating system that collects ratings of different types of amenities provided at tourist spots.

 -Unzip bdtouristinfosystem folder and move it to htdocs folder in XAMPP.